jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

 ## Phase 3: Use Context in Detail Component

 In Phase 1 and 2, we have created our context and had our provider wrap our entire App.
-The final step we need to take is *consume* our context and display the `currentSign`'s details.
+The final step we need to take is to *consume* our context and display the `currentSign`'s details.

 In your `Detail` component (`src/components/Detail.js`), we should have already imported `useContext` and `HoroscopeContext`.
 Inside your `Detail` component,